Madak1/2DPASS-MOS/README.md

 ### MOS adaptation

 - The first step is to set the label mapping correctly, using the file provided by [LMNet](https://github.com/PRBonn/LiDAR-MOS).
-To do this, insert the file "semantic-kitti-mos.yaml", which can be found in the "adaptation/F1" folder, into the "config/label_mapping" folder within the 2DPASS file structure.
+To do this, insert the file "semantic-kitti-mos.yaml", which can be found in the "adaptation" folder, into the "config/label_mapping" folder within the 2DPASS file structure.
 - The next step is to specify the path for the new label_mapping config file and set the number of classes and the number of points within the classes.
-To do this, paste the file "adaptation/F1/2DPASS-semantickitti-mos.yaml" into the 2DPASS "config" folder.
+To do this, paste the file "adaptation/2DPASS-semantickitti-mos.yaml" into the 2DPASS "config" folder.

 ```
 ./config/